James Stelfox

 James Paul Stelfox (born 23 March 1976 in Warrington, England) is an English musician, best known as the bassist for Starsailor.

 Biography

 Stelfox first met Ben Byrne ten years prior to Starsailor forming.
 They became friends since junior school and they went to Leigh Campus of Wigan and Leigh College, where they finally met Barry Westhead and James Walsh.

 Stelfox and Byrne started playing in the north west of England for a number of years.
 After their singer fell ill, James Walsh decided to join them (before, he was on a school choir).

-Stelfox's musically influenced by Neil Young, Paul McCartney and Massive Attack.
+Stelfox is musically influenced by Neil Young, Paul McCartney and Massive Attack.